-Challenge 3: Develop an operational understanding of how different dimensions of biodiversity are involved in feedbacks over time.
-Until we meet this challenge, the rapidly accumulating data on biodiversity cannot be used to estimate future states of the biosphere.
-Much of our current and future estimates of biodiversity and its change will be based on observations of alleles, genes, traits, species (or operational taxonomic units, OTU), and models of phylogenies.
+Develop an operational understanding of how different dimensions of biodiversity are involved in feedbacks over time.
+Much of our current and future estimates of biodiversity and its change will be based on observations of some dimension of biodiversity as defined in conventional scientific concepts: alleles, genes, traits, species (or operational taxonomic units, OTU), and models of phylogenies.
 Not only do we still require great investment (Section VI) in organized biodiversity sampling and monitoring (77), we also lack the scientific knowledge to relate changes in observed diversity at different levels of biological organization (genes vs species; Figure 3) to changes in ecosystem functioning, and feedbacks between biodiversity and ecosystem functioning.
 One key element of BEF feedbacks is trait expression, which links biodiversity contained in genes and genomes to biodiversity of traits, and as such BEF feedbacks also play a role in which genes and genomes persist in communities (78).
 We require new theory, models and empirical understanding of how the aspects of diversity that are realized through the expression of traits is related to the diversity present in genes and alleles, and why patterns of trait expression vary in space and time in the context of and as consequences of ecosystem functioning and human actions.

-Challenge 4:Understanding how changing ecosystem services over time depend on ecosystem functions and biodiversity-functioning feedbacks.
+7) Understanding how changing ecosystem services over time depend on ecosystem functions and biodiversity-functioning feedbacks.
 Direct, one-way interactions between biodiversity and ecosystem functions, and ecosystem functions and services, are well-established for several services (e.g., 79).
 It is also well-recognized that many ecosystem services depend on the presence of specific species or functional groups (53,80), thus implicating biodiversity-ecosystem functioning feedbacks as broadly defined (Box 1: Glossary).
 However, the strengths of interactions between biodiversity and services remains less established for many services, especially with respect to the role of biodiversity-ecosystem functioning feedbacks as defined more strictly to be additional to the contributions of particular species (Box 1: Glossary) (79,80).
 It remains unclear how ecosystem functions, or related sets of functions (sometimes called ‘multifunctionality), confer ecosystem services that are relevant for human wellbeing (81,82).
 For example, although some services likely map directly to commonly studied functions - e.g. carbon sequestration - for others, the link is less straightforward - e.g. existence value of conservation land or of particular species (83).
 Furthermore, the dependence of services upon feedbacks between biodiversity and ecosystem functions is not well characterized.